normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/FargateDeploy.md

 ![Wizard Page 2](./images/ecs-wizard-page2.png)

 Here the ECS cluster that will run the project must be picked.
 For the tutorial select **Create an empty cluster** and set the name to **ServerlessTODOList**.
-The term empty here refers to the fact that no EC2 instances will be added to the cluster.
+The term "empty" refers to the fact that no EC2 instances will be added to the cluster.
 In our case we are going to use Fargate instead of EC2 to provide the compute power to run our application.
 In the [ECS web console](https://console.aws.amazon.com/ecs) you can create ECS clusters with EC2 instances if you prefer EC2 over Fargate.